 Sometimes it's harder to work through pain and suffering than it is to endure medical treatments and surgeries.

-If you’ve been in a serious accident or suffered an injury that left you with emotional scars as well as physical ones, you’re not alone.
-Internal pain matters, too, and you can recover damages for your emotions—but it’s often harder to put a price tag on them.
+If you've been in a serious accident or suffered an injury that left you with emotional scars as well as physical ones, you're not alone.
+Internal pain matters, too, and you can work with an injury attorney to recover damages for your emotions—but it's often harder to put a price tag on them.

 First, you need to know that there are two categories of damages that can be awarded in a personal injury lawsuit in California.

 Economic damages are those that can be calculated based on actual costs.
 In other words, anything you paid for as a result of your injury can be reimbursed as part of your economic damages.
 This includes:

 Economic damages also include lost wages, like the salary you missed from time lost from work as a result of the injury.
 It also includes future earnings.
 If you aren't able to return to work, or if you can return in a reduced capacity that doesn't earn as much as you would've if the injury hadn't happened, that's all taken into consideration.
 Your lawyer and financial experts can determine what you would've earned in your lifetime to figure out what you're owed.